AkaiBaraue/trackman-data-engineer-design-challenge/README.md

 _Lambda_ is a compute service that can run code without the need for managing services, while taking care of overhead of administrating resources, handling system maintenance, etc..
 It's useful for a variety of tasks, such as processing files or functioning as backends for applications.

 _Step Function_ and _Lambda_ might not be necessary for the data flows this challenge focuses on, but once more sources are added and the data flows become more complex, they're valuable assets for managing the data pipeline.

+* EC2 & EC2 Auto Scaling

+_EC2_ provides scalable computing capacity, eliminating the need for purchasing hardware up-front.
+It allows for running as many or few instances as needed, and can host a variety of services.
+For our data pipeline, _DMS_ would us utilizing _EC2_ for its work.
+We'd use _EC2 Auto Scaling_ to automatically manage the _EC2_ instances, making sure they scale up when required and scale down when less work is going on.

+In the future, we might run _Kinesis Data Streams_ or other services on _EC2_ instances, too.

 ## Monitoring